happyt/trellodash/README.md

 - no hot reloading, need to save code, stop/restart to test each change
 - dates are unused

+## Remote
+- just 'git push heroku master' to release new version

 ## Next ideas...
 - add a value for each board to scale contingency
+- get version automatically from build
 - save tags?
 - save people?
 - cards version